i3bdul3ziz/full_day_practice_challenge/README.md

 We need some way to get the list of things needed by the seniors and deliver to a location closer to them for pick up.

-The King decided to call on the SEI-12 team to develop a web app which the seniors can upload their required `items` and any registered tested `negative` youth can run this errands for them.
+The King decided to call on the SEI-12 team to develop a web app which the seniors can upload their required `items` and any registered youth can run this errands for them.

 The `Seniors` should be able to register as a senior with contact details(name, address, age and phone number) and create a list with an expected delivery date.
 The list should contain items and a status(0 - free, 1 - inProgress and 2 - Fulfilled), each item should have a name and quantity.